Support Us Button Widget

 1925

 On this day, San Antonio College opened its doors as the University Junior College with an enrollment of 200 students.
-It is the oldest public two-year college in Texas that’s still in operation.
+Fun fact: It’s the oldest public two-year college in Texas that’s still in operation.

 1970